lexicalunit/spellbot/CONTRIBUTING.md

 ## Release process

 There's two methods for doing a release.
-You can use a script to handle everything for your automatically, or you can basically do every step in that script manually.
+You can use a script to handle everything for you automatically, or you can basically do every step in that script manually.
 Both methods are described below but I recommend the script.

 ### Scripted